knightjdr/react-tos/README.md

 ### Transform origin

-The default transform origin is used for all transformation (50% 50%).
+The default transform origin is used for all transformations (50% 50%).
 This can be changed via the config prop.

 ### Note